lox/httpcache/README.md

 - Respect max-age headers in Requests
 - Support for weak entities with `If-Match` and `If-None-Match`
 - Invalidation based on `Content-Location`
+- Better handling of duplicate headers and CacheControl values

 ## Testing